Maxmad68/PyTouchBar/README.md

  - action (function) : The function that will be called when the user change the value of the color picker

 ##### Extra Arguments:
  - color (tuple) : You can retrieve and set the selected color by using or setting this variable.
 Formatted as (r, g, b, a) where values are decimal numbers between 0 and 1.
-You can use the color constants (see below).
+You can use the color constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#color">see below</a>).

 ### TouchBarSlider